alfr1903/container-workshop/06-docker-compose-LF/README.md

 ## YAML-configuration

 ### `services`
-A service is equivalent to a container or an application.
+A service is equivalent to a container or an application and is referred to by its image-name.

-- Service properties:
+- Service properties: (Trenger kanskje ikke liste alle?)

 ```yaml
 image: <image_name>